Department of Classical and Modern Languages and Literatures

 consolidated as specializations within the new B.A. in Languages and Cultures.

 No new students are being accepted into the phased-out degrees.

 - Master of Arts in either Romance Languages or German and Master of Business Administration (General Business)

-Students wishing to obtain information on a major or minor in one of these languages should consult the department’s advisors.
+Students wishing to obtain information on one of these languages should consult the department advisors.
 The advisors can provide information on all aspects of the major and minor programs, including career opportunities.
 A grade of at least C in all major and minor courses is required.
 College Level Examination (CLEP) credits are accepted by the department.

 Accelerated Bachelor’s‑to‑Master’s Degrees.
 Exceptional undergraduate students who wish to complete both a bachelor’s and a master’s degree in a timely manner may apply for admission into one of four accelerated degree programs:

-- Bachelor of Arts in Spanish and Master of Arts in Romance Languages–Spanish
+- B.A. in Spanish and M.A. in Romance Languages–Spanish